Amazon-sponsored artwork that 'learns' debuts at Smithsonian

 Viewers are invited to interact with the sculpture, which listens for the words “My future is …” at several circular listening posts integrated into the sculpture.

 The words and the sentiments behind them are then reinterpreted as a pattern of colored lights.
 On a very basic level, positive emotions tend to translate into soothing blends of blue, green and purple.
-Expressions like anger prompt a cascade of red.
+Words that suggest anger might prompt a cascade of colors on the opposite spectrum of the color wheel.
+If you use a swear word, the lights will turn red.

 No matter the sentiment, Reddy said, “I want to show all human emotion as beautiful.”